Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: Independence assumptions

 We go a step further and propose an even weaker notion of independence, which we call the \emph{subsystem condition}.
-The condition is that the ontic state distribution of each subsystem is uncorrelated with the preparation setting of the other(s) (cf.~Figure~\ref{fig:ind}~(c)); i.e.
+The condition is that the ontic state distribution of each subsystem is uncorrelated with the preparation setting of the other(s) [see Fig.~\ref{fig:ind}(c)]; i.e.,

 for all $L_A\in \mathcal{L}_A, L_B \in \mathcal{L}_B$ and $p_A,p_B$ pure quantum state preparations in the respective subsystems.